webpack/webpack/test/README.md

 By default, the "expected" outcome is a pain to write by hand so instead when statsCases are run, runner is checking output using jest's awesome snapshot functionality.

-Basically you don't need to write any expected behaviors your self.
+Basically you don't need to write any expected behaviors yourself.
 The assumption is that the stats output from your test code is what you expect.

-Please follow the approach described bellow:
+Please follow the approach described below:

 * write your test code in `statsCases/` folder by creating a separate folder for it, for example `statsCases/some-file-import-stats/index.js`